List of artificial objects leaving the Solar System: Future

-Given the huge emptiness of interstellar space, all the objects listed here are likely to continue into deep space in timelines that, barring the exceptionally unlikely chance of their colliding with (or being collected by) another object, could outlast even the Main Sequence existence of the Sun's life, billions of years hence.
+Given the huge emptiness of interstellar space, all the objects listed here are likely to continue into deep space in timelines that, barring the exceptionally unlikely chance of their colliding with (or being collected by) another object, could outlast even the main sequence existence of the Sun's life, billions of years hence.
 One estimated timescale as to the likelihood of the Pioneer or Voyager spacecraft colliding with a star (or stellar remnant) is 1020 (100 quintillion) years.
-They are very unlikely however to gain enough velocity to escape the Milky Way galaxy (or its future merger with the Andromeda galaxy) into intergalactic space.
+They are very unlikely, however, to gain enough velocity to escape the Milky Way galaxy (or its future merger with the Andromeda galaxy) into intergalactic space.

 Ulysses

-In 1990, Ulysses was launched and was designed to study the Sun; its extended mission ended in 2008.
+In 1990, the solar probe Ulysses was launched towards Jupiter in order to reach a high-inclination heliocentric orbit over the Sun's poles; the spacecraft was shut down in 2008.
 Ulysses is currently in a 79° inclination orbit around the Sun with its apoapsis crossing the orbit of Jupiter.
 In November 2098, it will have another close fly-by with Jupiter, crossing between the orbits of Europa and Ganymede.
-After this slingshot maneuver, it will possibly enter a hyperbolic trajectory around the Sun and eventually leave the Solar System.Ulysses is now switched-off as its RTG power supply has run down, and so is uncontactable and cannot be tracked or guided in any way.
+After this slingshot maneuver, it will possibly enter a hyperbolic trajectory around the Sun and eventually leave the Solar System.Ulysses is now switched off as its RTG power supply has run down, and so is uncontactable and cannot be tracked or guided in any way since 2009.
 Its exact trajectory is therefore unknowable as factors such as solar radiation pressure could significantly alter its encounter path.